 I decided it was time Garry helped me around the house after he turned four.
 His brother and sister were both still in diapers and I needed all the help I could get.
 One day, when I finished folding the laundry, I asked Garry to put his own clothes in the dresser.
 I had it organized in a way that made sense to me.
 Sweaters were in the bottom drawer because you wore them the least and I didn’t want to bend all the way to the floor anymore than I had to.
 The divider in the top drawer kept underwear and socks separate within easy reach since you needed these items everyday.

 I handed Garry his tidy stack of clothes.
 Without a word, he proudly marched into his room and set them on the floor near the dresser.
 He opened the bottom drawer with reverence.

-It was as if Garry decided that he deserved the right to choose where things went since I gave him the responsibility of putting his clothes away.
+I never asked why he changed it up.
+I just assumed he thought he deserved the right to choose where things went since I gave him the responsibility of putting his clothes away.
 He probably never even thought about it before and didn’t care.
 But now he obviously did have an opinion.

 I perked up when I realized there was no problem to solve.
 Nothing went wrong.
 In fact, everything went unexpectedly well.
 Thank goodness I stopped my impulse to correct him.
 I’m sure I would lose that test of wills even at his young age.